zainab86/zainab86/README.md

 - 👋 Hi, I’m @zainab86
-- 👀 I’m interested in learning coding
+- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on simple coding projects that can enhance my skills
-- 📫 How to reach me
+- 📫 How to reach me zainabturaki86@gmail.com

 <!---
 zainab86/zainab86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.